A Two-Stage Feature Selection Approach for Robust Evaluation of Treatment Effects in High-Dimensional Observational Data: Causal Inference from High-dimensional Data

-Lets denote the set of confounders, variables that are associated with both treatment and outcome, as $\mathbf{X}_C$, the treatment predictors as $\mathbf{X}_T$, and the outcome predictors as $\mathbf{X}_P$.
-In general, high dimensional data includes a large number of spurious variables that are neither associated with treatment nor the outcome.
-We refer to those variables as $\mathbf{X}_S$.
 As we mentioned before, the ideal objective for variable selection for causal inference is to select $\mathbf{X}_C$ and $\mathbf{X}_P$, and remove $\mathbf{X}_T$ and $\mathbf{X}_S$.
-To that end, we modify the adaptive elastic-net to accommodate this objective and propose the Outcome Adaptive Elastic-net.
-In this project, we confine our focus on the binary treatment.
+To that end, we modify the adaptive elastic-net to accommodate this objective and propose the Outcome Adaptive Elastic Net (OAENet).
+In this paper, we confine our focus to the binary treatment.

 Adaptive elastic-net provides the opportunity to create variable penalties for different covariates.
-We use this to connect the two models: outcome model and treatment model.
-At the first step, we consider the outcome model, however, instead of elastic-net regularization, we use ordinary linear regression to identify the strength of variables' association to the outcome.
-As we will use the estimated coefficients to reduce the penalty on the variable set $\mathbf{X}_P$ instead of model selection, we replace this step of adaptive elastic-net with ordinary least-square linear regression.
+We use this to connect the two models: the outcome model and the treatment model.
+In the first step, we consider the outcome model, however, instead of elastic-net regularization, we use ordinary linear regression to identify the strength of the variables' association to the outcome.
+The purpose of Adaptive Elastic Net is to select desired sets of variables, however, in the first step of OAENet, we do not aim to select variables.
+Our purpose in the first step is to estimate the coefficients of variables in predicting outcomes.
+We will use the estimated coefficient to create a variable penalty function in step 2.